 Quick belly breaths are additional breathing exercises commonly performed for relaxation.
 Once again the breather pulls air into the abdomen and feels it expand with his or her hands.
 The lungs follow.
 The air is then exhaled in a series of short bursts rather than one long stream.

-The mind should be still when performing calming breathing exercises.
+The mind should be still when performing calming exercises.
 The body should go limp like a wet noodle or feel as though it were melting into a puddle.
 No thoughts should intrude during these exercises.
 Relaxing breathing exercises are a useful means of interrupting and stopping negative thoughts.

-A series of three or four short breaths followed by one long breath is a breathing exercise that can be use to quickly energize the body.
+A series of three or four short breaths followed by one long breath is an exercise that can be use to quickly energize the body.
 Both the short breaths and the long one should be deep.
 This exercise can help perk people up when they tend to lose energy in mid afternoon.

-Incorporating arm movement into breathing exercises can increase lung capacity and metabolism as well.
+Incorporating arm movement into these exercises can increase lung capacity and metabolism as well.
 Holding objects, waving arms or doing figure eights in the air while taking regular breaths can be invigorating.
 Breathing into the lungs while pulling the abdomen inward also can produce a similar effect.

 Some people may feel dizzy or light headed while performing breathing exercises.
 The exercises should be stopped under these circumstances.
 Individuals interested in incorporating breathing exercises into their routines should consult with a medical practitioner if there are any concerns or health conditions that may be aggravated.

 I like to do breathing exercises while walking briskly.
 This helps me focus while I take laps, and increases my energy level.

 A good way to incorporate breathing exercises into a relaxation regimen is to combine them with muscle relaxation.
 The best way to do this is to focus on all the muscles in the body while taking long, deep breathes.